jd41/pnd-review/neuraldesign_review_talk.rst

 Talk/Book review: Principles of neural design
 =============================================

-idea: Wade through the mountains of data to understand how brain is optimized to process information at all scales
+Idea: Wade through the mountains of data to understand how brain is optimized to process information at all scales

 Introduction: 50k neuroscientists